-To compile and build projects, the FT9XX Tool Chain 2.4.0 must be installed on the PC.
-It is downloadable from http://brtchip.com/ft9xx-toolchain/.
+To compile and build projects, the FT9XX Tool Chain 2.4.0 or later version must be installed on the PC.
+It is downloadable from https://brtchip.com/ft9xx-toolchain/.

 Please ensure that the Tool Chain executable path is defined by the system PATH environment variable.